Published:

 In This Article

 Military home buyers in Washington State have several different loan options to choose from.
-This includes the “big three” mortgage programs: Federal Housing Administration (FHA), Department of Veterans Affairs (VA), or a conventional home loan that’s not backed by any government agency.
+This includes the three major mortgage programs: Federal Housing Administration (FHA), Department of Veterans Affairs (VA), and a conventional home loan that’s not backed by any government agency.

 VA loans at glance: